lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 with which to co-register with the JWST image in order to characterize the underlying stellar population (or progenitor star) at the SNIa's location.

 This tutorial assumes a basic working knowledge of the Portal interface (e.g., the successful completion of the first Portal tutorial).
+This tutorial uses the Astronomy Data Query Language (ADQL) to query and retrieve data from the DP0.2 catalogs.
+ADQL is similar to SQL (Structured Query Langage), and the `documentation for ADQL <http://www.ivoa.net/documents/latest/ADQL.html`_ includes more information about syntax and keywords.
+For more information about the DP0.2 catalogs, visit the :ref:`DP0-2-Data-Products-DPDD` or the `DP0.2 Catalog Schema Browser <https://dm.lsst.org/sdm_schemas/browser/dp02.html>`_.

 .. _DP0-2-Portal-Intermediate_Step-1: